AtomicMegaNerd/rcd-nix/README.md

 # AtomicMegaNerd's NixOS Flake

-This is my core flake for my NixOS machines.
+This is my core flake for my NixOS machines as well as any other machines that use Nix as a package manager.

-Right now we have two hosts:
+Right now we have one host:

-- spork
 - blahaj

 ## Run OS Upgrade